bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 There's a [github repo](https://github.com/bobowedge/advent-of-code-2015) with all of the code that I wrote (C++ CUDA and Python) for solving the problems.
 Also included is the input data<sup id="a4">[4](#f4)</sup> for the days that I didn't incorporate it directly into the code.

-I would also be remiss if I didn't mention that I used the [NVIDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) extensively.
-In particular, I used this guide to look stuff up.
+I would also be remiss if I didn't mention that I used the [NVIDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) pretty extensively.
+The guide is fairly comprehensive and useful for looking stuff up.

 ### Caveats

 My point for doing this was to learn C++ CUDA and then try to explain it.
-That means I won't necessarily be taking the most efficient or direct approach to solving each problem:  I'm basically brand new to CUDA (so I won't know the "best" approach a priori) and I wanted to learn new parts of the C++ CUDA syntax/library (so I won't necessarily take the "best" approach even if I know it).
+That means I won't necessarily be taking the most efficient or direct approach to solving each problem:  I'm basically brand new to CUDA, so I won't know the "best" approach a priori.
+Also, I wanted to learn new parts of the C++ CUDA syntax/library, so I won't necessarily take the "best" approach even if I know it.

 My goal with the writing and explanation of each problem below are to write it at the level that someone who has seen the standard [vector addition example](https://www.nvidia.com/docs/IO/116711/sc11-cuda-c-basics.pdf)<sup id="a5">[5](#f5)</sup> can follow.
 That's the level I was at when I started Day 1 in CUDA.